This is surgery to repair a damaged or torn tendon.

 Leading up to the procedure:

 Talk to your doctor about your medications.
-You may need to stop taking some medications 7 days prior to your procedure.
-These may include:
+You may need to stop taking some medications 1 week prior to your procedure.

-Regional anesthesia—to numb specific region of the bodyLocal anesthesia—to numb the surgical site
+Regional anesthesia—to numb the specific region of the bodyLocal anesthesia—to numb the surgical site

 This depends on where the tendon is located and the severity of the injury.